epfl-lara/cs320/README.md

   * 10% Lab 5
   * 20% Lab 6 (Compiler extension, customized, the final team work statement)

-For the final Lab 6, each group will need to present the project in a slot in one of the last two weeks of the semester and answer questions.
+For the final Lab 6, each group will need to do their own project (based on our suggestions or your own ideas that you check with the teaching staff).
+Each member of the group must present the project in a slot in one of the last two weeks of the semester and answer questions.
 The presentation part of of each person will be graded individually and includes answers to questions (a person not presenting will be given a 0 points for the presentation part of the Compiler extension lab).
-The final report on the project will need to handed in after the end of the semester but the students are encouraged to complete it during the semester.
-To monitor whether everyone is doing their share of work, we ask each student to submit via email their teamwork statement, twice during the semester: once after Lab 3 is due, and once at the end of the semester.
+The final report on the project will need to handed in after the end of the semester but the students are encouraged to complete it during the semester as this is a continuous control course.

+To monitor whether everyone is doing their share of work, we ask each student to submit via email their teamwork statement, twice during the semester: once right after Lab 3 is due, and once at the end of the semester.
 Please read [Teamwork Statements](teamwork.md) on the format and the relevance of these emails.

 ## Staff